On community structure validation in real networks: Introduction

 \section{Introduction}

 The growing availability of data on real world networks has inspired the study of complex networks in the multidisciplinary fields of social, technological and biological networks.
 What makes networks so attractive?
-We are constantly dealing with networks: supermarkets use networks of customers to propose specific deals to targeted groups; banks orchestrate a complex system of transactions between them and clients; terrorists are connected in networks all over the world; media networks dominate our lives, and inside each living being genes express and co-regulate themselves via complex networks, even when we sleep.
-Networks constitute a mathematical model of complex systems, and the study of their structure of networks is typically a challenging task.
+We are constantly dealing with networks: supermarkets use networks to propose specific deals to targeted groups; banks orchestrate a complex system of transactions between them and clients; media networks dominate our lives, and inside each living being genes express and co-regulate themselves via complex networks (even when we sleep).
+Graphs constitute a mathematical representation of complex systems, whose understanding requires a careful study of their structure.
+Such a task can be particularly challenging for large graphs featuring hundreds or thousands of nodes.

-Often, the study of the structure of a network is achieved by decomposing it into its constituent modules or communities. \cite{Girvan2002} address the concept of community structure as a network property.
-Indeed networked systems can be described via main statistical properties such as small-world property, power-law degree distributions, network transitivity and clustering coefficient. \cite{Girvan2002} highlight that the property of community structure is found in most real networks.
+The study of the structure of a graph is often achieved by decomposing it into its constituent modules or communities. \citet{Girvan2002} address the concept of community structure as a network property.
+Indeed networked systems can be described via main statistical properties such as small-world property, power-law degree distributions, network transitivity and clustering coefficient.
+They highlight that the property of community structure is found in most real networks.
 This essentially means that nodes within a network are connected together in tightly joined groups, while between those groups connections are looser.

-Detecting communities in a network is highly relevant, as it enables to disclose the presence of an internal network structure at a very preliminary analysis step.
-A significant effort has been recently devoted to the development of several community detection algorithms, with a strong focus on the scalability of these methods to large networks.
-Recently,\cite{Yang2016} analysed eight different state-of-the-art clustering algorithms available in \texttt{R}.
-In Sections \ref{sec:simulations} and \ref{sec:application}, we will use four of these to explain our work and general approach.
+Identifying communities in a network is highly relevant, as it enables to disclose the presence of an internal network structure at a very preliminary analysis step.
+Over the years, a significant effort has been devoted to the development of several community detection algorithms \citep{clauset2004,pons2005,newman2006,blondel2008,newman2016}, with a strong focus on the scalability of these methods to large networks.